-As Violence Prevention Peer Educators, we start by believing victim/survivors
+As Violence Prevention Peer Educators, we always start by believing victim/survivors

 Applications to be a Violence Prevention Peer Educator are closed for the academic year of 2021/2022.
 Applications will reopen August of 2022.

 All of our workshops are facilitated by our Violence Prevention Peer Educators who have had, and continue to go through, extensive training on facilitation skills, sexual violence, interpersonal violence, stalking, gender-based harassment, power & control, and best practices and research.